smikhalevski/roqueform/README.md

 field.at('hello').annotations.isDisabled; // ⮕ false
 ```

-Annotate field and all of its children recursively:
+Annotate a field and all of its children recursively:

 ```ts
 field.annotate({ isDisabled: true }, { isRecursive: true });